-- PlatSearch, through its wholly owned subsidiary Variscan, signed a Memorandum of Understanding with ERAMET to assist in the development and construction of new projects in Europe. - Eleven farm-ins and joint ventures were in place by year end as follows - - Junction Dam uranium joint venture (Broken Hill region) where Marmota Energy Ltd can earn up to 95% interest in the Tertiary uranium rights. - Mundi Plains and Junction Dam joint venture (Broken Hill region) with UXA Resources Ltd earning up to 80% interest in the projects. - Quinyambie and Callabonna joint venture (South Australia) with Red Metal Ltd earning up to an 80% interest. - 4.
-Hillston joint venture (Broken Hill region) where Perilya Limited can earn up to an 80% interest. - Wyoming West joint venture where PlatSearch can earn up to a 75% interest in the copper/gold project east of Wyoming / Caloma from Raptor Minerals Limited. - Kalabity uranium joint venture where Crosslands Uranium Mines Ltd can earn up to a 60% interest in the property (PTS at 20%). - 7.
-Wynbring, SA where Bemax Resources Ltd can earn up to an 80% interest in the heavy mineral sands rights within the project area. - 8.
-Thurla, NSW where PlatSearch can earn a 20% interest by providing Bemax with services to the value of \$100,000 within four years. - The Eastern CID iron project joint venture where PTS has a 51% interest in channel iron deposits east of Cobar NSW. - Ghostrider Project joint venture and Achilles and Chiron Projects joint venture with Thomson Resources Ltd, where Thomson can earn an 80% interest.
+Seven farm-ins and joint ventures were in place by year end as follows -

+- 1. Junction Dam uranium joint venture (Broken Hill region) where Marmota Energy Ltd can earn up to 95% interest in the Tertiary uranium rights. - Mundi Plains and Junction Dam joint venture (Broken Hill region) with UXA Resources Ltd earning up to 80% interest in the projects.
+In July 2013 Teck Australia took over UXA's interest. - Quinyambie and Callabonna joint venture (South Australia) with Red Metal Ltd earning up to an 80% interest. - 4.
+Hillston joint venture (Broken Hill region) where Perilya Limited can earn up to an 80% interest. - 5.
+Kalabity uranium joint venture where Crosslands Uranium Mines Ltd can earn up to a 60% interest in the property (PTS at 20%). - 6.
+PlatSearch has a 51% interest in a joint venture with Eastern Iron over four ELs east of Cobar NSW prospective for channel iron deposits. - Ghostrider Project joint venture and Achilles and Chiron Projects joint venture with Thomson Resources Ltd, where Thomson can earn an 80% interest.